dotnet/csharplang/proposals/csharp-10.0/improved-interpolated-strings.md

 We introduce a new handler pattern that can represent an interpolated string passed as an argument to a method.
 The simple English of the pattern is as follows:

 When an _interpolated\_string\_expression_ is passed as an argument to a method, we look at the type of the parameter.
-If the parameter type has a constructor that can be invoked with 2 int parameters, `literalLength` and `formattedCount`, optionally takes a parameter the receiver is convertible to, and has an out parameter of the type of original method's parameter and that type has instance `AppendLiteral` and `AppendFormatted` methods that can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to
+If the parameter type has a constructor that can be invoked with 2 int parameters, `literalLength` and `formattedCount`, optionally takes additional parameters specified by an attribute on the original parameter, optionally has an out boolean trailing parameter, and the type of the original parameter has instance `AppendLiteral` and `AppendFormatted` methods that can be invoked for every part of the interpolated string, then we lower the interpolation using that, instead of into a traditional call to
 `string.Format(formatStr, args)`.
 A more concrete example is helpful for picturing this: